 What is Community Psychology?

-Community psychology is a branch of psychology focuses on the study of how individuals relate to their communities and the reciprocal effect of communities on individuals.
+Community psychology is a branch of psychology that focuses on the study of how individuals relate to their communities and the reciprocal effect of communities on individuals.
 “Communities” are not solely defined as a neighborhood or geographic areas.
 Schools, church groups, or other organizations are communities, and as such, have their own social and psychological dynamics.

 It applies knowledge from a variety of fields including psychology, public health, organizational development, sociology, social work and others to understanding and solving community, organizational, and societal problems.